lamastex/spark-trend-calculus/README.md

 - Extract all event Ids from GKG that relate to oil or gas (resp. `ENV_OIL` and `ENV_GAS` cameo code)
 - Retrieve all events from EVENT related to the above by joining 2 datasets (massive `JOIN` operation)
-- Extract the media coverage as a normalized (zscore) number of articles by country
+- Extract the media coverage as a normalized number of articles by country
 - Plot both the goldstein scale and number of articles over time grouped by country

 Below example shows the (normalized) media coverage for both France and United Kingdom with regards to oil and gas.